Esterline Technologies (ESL) Q4 2017 Results - Earnings Call Transcript

 Peter John Skibitski - Drexel Hamilton LLC

 Okay.
 Okay.
 Got you.
 And then the other thing, Sensors & Systems revenue actually looks pretty strong in the fourth quarter, but margin was a little below what I expected.
-Did you maybe have like a flush of low margin, a rework (56:30) kind of come through in the fourth quarter, or what kind of drove that up for you guys but (56:35) at the lower margin?
+Did you maybe have like a flush of low margin OE work kind of come through in the fourth quarter, or what kind of drove that up for you guys but at the lower margin?

 Robert David George - Esterline Technologies Corp.